 Where the Electron Transport Chain Is Located

 Electron transport requires a membrane in order to work.
-In prokaryotic cells, those of bacteria and bacteria-like Achaeans, electron transport takes place in the cell’s plasma membrane.
+In prokaryotic cells, those of bacteria and bacteria-like Archaeans, electron transport takes place in the cell’s plasma membrane.
 In eukaryotic cells, the more evolutionarily advanced and complex cells of animals, plants and fungi, electron transport takes place in cellular organelles known as mitochondria—the eukaryotic cell’s tiny power factories.

 How Electron Transport Works